NSLS-II-LIX/py4xs/docs/index.md

 #
 py4xs is a collection of python modules for processing x-ray scattering data.
-It aims to takes the experiemntal data from raw detector images to a form that can be further analyzed using generic numerical tools, by taking into account the configuration of the x-ray scattering instrumentation.
+It helps the experimenter to translate the experiemntal data from raw detector images to a form that can be further analyzed using generic numerical tools, by taking into account the configuration of the x-ray scattering instrumentation.

 The development of py4xs started at the X9 beamline at NSLS and continuted at the LiX beamline after the transition to NSLS-II, where it is being actively used for processing data in solution scattering and microbeam mapping experiments.

 py4xs provides the following generic functionalities: